Slasher4k/aaronhatchard/_posts/2019-01-22-hoisting-the-sails.md

 * Javascript
 * Express.js

-As we will be building on the code from the previous tutorial I highly recommend that you read part one of this series [here][partone]{: .white .white-hover-dots rel="nofollow"}.
+As we will be building on the code from the previous tutorial I highly recommend that you read part one of this series [here][partone]{: .white .white-hover-dots target="_blank" }.

 ## Enabling implict routes
 {: .dotted .white-dots}